JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 You can use external libraries in your Kotlin DSL code, which allows sharing code between different Kotlin DSL-based projects.

 To use an external library in your Kotlin DSL code, add a dependency on this library to the `.teamcity/pom.xml` file in the settings repository and commit this change so that TeamCity detects it.
 Then, before starting the generation process, the TeamCity server will fetch the necessary dependencies from the Maven repository, compile code with them, and then start the settings generator.

+Since TeamCity 2019.2.1, you can establish access to external libraries in private repositories.
+For this, specify all the required credentials in the [Maven settings file](https://maven.apache.org/settings.html) and upload it on the __Maven Settings__ page of the _Root_ project.

 ### Non-Portable DSL